 Location: Terminal 3 Departure Hall

-It is also a beautiful depictions of simple scientific principles to create formations that transform with every motion.
+It is also a beautiful depiction of simple scientific principles to create formations that transform with every motion.

 Location: Terminal 1